 “I was surprised to be nominated for this award and excited that the work to enhance diversity and inclusion at the MU School of Medicine is recognized not only in the medical school, but also on campus,” Young-Walker said.
 “This award would not have been possible without the hard work and dedication of our staff in Student Programs.
 They are committed to each and every current medical student and to all the prospective students who participate in our pipeline programs.”

-The MU School of Medicine has significantly increased its efforts to enhance .
+The MU School of Medicine has significantly increased its efforts to enhance diversity and inclusion.
 Young-Walker has helped implement inclusion symposiums, which allow medical school applicants to meet other students, faculty and staff who are committed to diversity and inclusion.
 She also led the creation of the Diversity and Inclusion Primer for prospective medical students.
 The program connects matriculating students with faculty and staff online for six weeks prior to orientation and one day on-site to engage in discussions on health disparities, diversity and inclusion.